thomas694/tumblrcrawl-other/README.md

 2. p - only grab photos
 3. v - only grab videos

-Files will be written to a sub-directory named from the Tumblr site.
+Files will be written into a sub-directory from the current working directory.